jetatar/jetatar.github.io/ElasticCloud.md

 ## Setup

+If not installed, install MariaDB on all nodes (master slurm instance as well as compute/cloud nodes): yum install mariadb-server mariadb-devel -y

 There are a number of configuration files that need to be propagated on all nodes.
+slurm:
+slurm.conf
+munge:

 ## slurm.conf
 **SelectType**